-Dry Processing Creates a Bold Body and Exotic Flavors
+Natural Processing Creates a Heavier Body and an Explosion of Fruit Flavors

-After the cherry and mucilage are removed, the beans are dried either under the sun or in mechanical dryers.
-Finally, the parchment is removed during hulling and the coffee’s ready to be shipped.
+After the cherry is removed, the beans are dried either under the sun or in mechanical dryers.
+Finally, the parchment is removed in a process called hulling, and the coffee is ready to be shipped.

-By removing the cherry and mucilage in the first step, wet processing produces more consistent coffees than dry processing does.
+By removing the cherry in the first step, washed processing produces more consistent coffees than natural processing does.
 Coffees that are washed are known for their bright, clean flavor profiles and lighter bodies.
-Because this processing requires fermentation tanks or machines, though, it’s only available to farmers in more developed coffee-growing countries.

 Semi-Washed Processing Strikes a Balance